Wednesday, May 24, 2006

-Have you ever noticed that, when it comes to biographical films, the most difficult lives make the best movies?
-The best inspirational films are about those people who were constantly chosen last for teams in gym and those who were lonely, ignored or taunted.
-Never handed anything for free.
-Often discouraged by their parents.
+Have you ever noticed that, when it comes to biographical films, the most difficult lives make wonderful movies?
+The best inspirational films are about folks who constantly were chosen last for teams and lonely, ignored or taunted.
+Never handed anything for free, often discouraged by their parents.

 Always, there was something to overcome and what makes their life incredible, is that they overcame--conquered--what had threatened to yank them under and crush them.